EngreitzLab/CRISPRDesigner/README.md

 ### Step 4: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, including to define the `regions` variable to point to your BED file.
 If desired, set up `predesigned_guides` in `config.yaml`.

+For non-Engreitz Lab users, large input files can be downloaded [here](https://drive.google.com/drive/u/1/folders/1F5-v0KopsE7hshjwMbHEryXd2wkDdR2Q):

+    hg19.CRISPR.bit         Custom bit-compressed index for off-target scoring for hg19 mm9.CRISPR.sorted.bit   Custom bit-compressed index for off-target scoring for mm9 filteredGuides.210615Combined.bed.gz    Pre-designed and pre-scored gRNAs in a large number of regions in the human genome (hg19), including all gene promoters, GATA1 and MYC loci, and others. regions.210615Combined.bed  Regions corresponding to the gRNAs designed above.

 ### Step 5: Execute workflow